2901 - Workforce and Succession Plan Requirements

 • Current plan covering no more than a five-year span, unless otherwise strategically aligned with enterprise goals.

-Succession Plan Requirements
+Succession Management Plan Requirements

 • Methodology to identify and prioritize key positions and the pipeline(s) to potentially succeed them.